kanehekili/MicroDVBRecorder/README.md

 * Firmware for you DVB stick or a Sundtek driver if using a Sundtek Stick

 ### Preparing the DVB system:
 Download the "dvb-apps" package.
-It usually come with a commandline tool called _w_scan_.
+It usually contains a commandline tool called _w_scan_.

 MDVBRecorder needs a channel list in *zap format, so in order to retrieve the channels install your DVB-stick, connect it to the device and execute: